 Sharp Shape’s Value

-Sharp Shape has created a famous system called AOMS® and it has been registered for trademark.
-The most valuable assets that Sharp Shape has are the big number of AOMS orthotic labs and the long history in the field of automation of foot orthotic manufacturing process.
-By estimate, tens of millions of orthotics have been produced from these systems.
-If you have ever received a pair of custom foot orthosis in the United States in the past 23 years, we are very confident that the pair was most likely made from one of the Sharp Shape AOMS systems, no matter it is a pair of rigid polypropylene orthotics, or a pair of soft EVA insole.
+Sharp Shape has created a famous CAD/CAM software called AOMS® and it has been registered for trademark.
+The most valuable assets that Sharp Shape has are the big number of AOMS orthotic labs and the long history in the field of automation of the foot orthotic manufacturing process.
+By estimates, tens of millions of orthotics have been produced from these systems.
+If you have ever received a pair of custom foot orthotics in the United States in the past 23 years, we are very confident that the pair was most likely made from one of the Sharp Shape AOMS systems, no matter it is a pair of rigid polypropylene orthotics, or a pair of soft EVA insole.

 Challenges that Sharp Shape Faces

-Although our business model helped us survived the first brutal several years in business and led us to a dominating player in the field, we cannot sustain the continuing growth.
-Customers need better product, lower price, and tech support.
+Although our business model helped us survived the first brutal several years in business and led us to be a dominating player in the field, we cannot sustain the continuing growth.
+Customers need better products, lower prices, and tech support.
 Many times, we have to put them on hold.
-‘Supply cannot satisfy demand’ are the words to describe the challenges.
+"Supply cannot satisfy demand" are the words to describe the challenges.
 The business infrastructure does not fit the increasing number of customers and scanners that we support.
 We are constantly busy, but still we cannot satisfy the needs.
-At no time, we are able to build enough scanners on the shelf for orders.
+At no time we are able to build enough scanners on the shelf for orders.
 The scanners have to be ordered first and then built at a later date.
 A long list of R&D is still on the table waiting for us to make these dreams to come true.

 Looking for Solutions